IslamAlsawaftah/reading-notes/MVC-Forms.md

 a.
 Ajax.BeginForm is used for creating Asynchronous AJAX Forms.
 b.
 Form3 is an Action method.
 c.
 Home is a Controller name.
 d.
-HttpMethod = ìPOSTî denotes that data will be sent to server using POST method.
+HttpMethod = ‚ÄúPOST‚Äù denotes that data will be sent to server using POST method.
 e.
 UpdateTargetId updates the area which will get updated and display output.
 In my program, \<h4 id="id1" style="color:purple">\</h4> will be updated and display output.
 f.
 LoadingElementId display the loading image or loading message meanwhile AJAX is posting and retrieving data from models or controllers.
 g.
 OnSuccess works when task completed successfully.